ericbutz/developer-portal/app/resources/funding-source-verification.md

 layout: twoColumn
 section: resources
 type: article
-title:  "Funding source verification"
+title:  Funding source verification
-description: "Programmatically verify a bank to initiate a bank transfer."
+description: Before a customer is eligible to transfer money from their bank or credit union account they need to verify ownership of the account.
 ---

 # Funding source verification

 Before a customer is eligible to transfer money from their bank or credit union account they need to verify ownership of the account, either via micro-deposits, Instant Account Verifications (IAV), or Plaid’s Auth.
 This series of articles demonstrates how to verify a bank or credit union account using these options.
 We use the example of verifying a Customer’s bank account and detail the interaction between Dwolla, your application, and the Customer.

 For more information about the Dwolla API and IAV, please [contact sales](https://www.dwolla.com/contact).

 For more information about account authentication by Plaid, please [view the API docs](https://developers.dwolla.com/resources/dwolla-plaid-integration.html) or [reach out to Plaid](https://plaid.com/contact/).